 While polls show Rudd remains a more popular choice of leader than Abbott, Labor's popularity lags below that of the opposition coalition.

-Rudd's return to the leadership after his party dumped deeply unpopular Gillard brought a surge in Labor's polling, but Rudd has failed to maintain that momentum through the campaign.
+Rudd's return to the leadership after his party dumped deeply unpopular Gillard brought a surge in Labor's polling, but Rudd has failed to maintain that momentum.